IsisNProctor/IsisNProctor/README.md

 - 💻 Skilled in Python, SQL, and Excel.

-- My profficiency in Excel and Python allows me to effectiively process and analyze data to generate meaning insights
+- My profficiency in Excel and Python allows me to effectiively process and analyze data to generate meaningful insights

 - I'm currently working on building my data analytics skills in SQL, Tableau, PowerBi, Python, and R